-- 4. Check Enable.

-- 5. Optional: Check Save VCA Picture to save the captured sudden scene change detection pictures.

-- 6. Set the detection sensitivity.
+- 4. Check Enable. - 5.
+Optional: Check Save VCA Picture to save the captured sudden scene change detection pictures. - 6.
+Drag the Sensitivity slider to set the detection sensitivity.

 Ranges from 1 to 100, the higher the value, the more easily the change of scene can trigger the alarm.